sugarchain-project/doc/introduce_sugarchain.md

 5 second transaction speed,
 120 times faster than BTC,
 30 times faster than LTC,
-12 times faster than the governor
+12 times faster than the governor.
 Stable trading hours:
 For hash attacks, even if the computing power suddenly increases, the block generation time can still be stabilized at 5 seconds.
 -Ultra low isolation rate: